Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Best Time to Visit Ottawa

 The best time to visit Ottawa very much depends.
-It depends on what you want to do, what weather you like, and if there are any events happening.
+It depends on what you want to do, what kind of weather you like, and if any events are happening.

 Ottawa is an interesting city in the sense that there’s always something going on – in any season.

-They have a ton of events – from Bluesfest and Canada Day celebrations in summer to Winterlude in February and New Years celebrations at the end of the year.
+They have a ton of events – from Bluesfest and Canada Day celebrations in the summer to Winterlude in February and New Year’s celebrations at the end of the year.

-That said, if you want to skate and enjoy the famous Rideau Canal, then late January and February pretty much guarantee that it’ll be cold, the ice will be good, and the sweet treats (like Beavertails) will be ready to eat!
+That said, if you want to skate and enjoy the famous Rideau Canal, then late January and February pretty much guarantee (except for 2023, sorry) that it’ll be cold, the ice will be good, and the sweet treats (like Beavertails) will be ready to eat!

-Summertime – from late May to September – is basically all nice weather, with late July usually hottest and October showing off those Canadian Fall colours!
+Summertime – from late May to September – is basically all nice weather, with late July usually the hottest and October showing off those Canadian fall colours!

 How to Get to Ottawa, Ontario

-We’ve actually written a whole post on this topic (if you are driving from Toronto) – but Ottawa is located at the Quebec border in the eastern part of southern Ontario.
+Ottawa is located on the Quebec border in the eastern part of southern Ontario.

-It’s about 4.5 hours driving from Toronto.
-You can also take the bus, the ViaRail Train, or fly into Ottawa if you are coming from farther.
+It’s about a 4.5-hour drive from Toronto, a 2.5-hour drive from Montreal, or a 2-hour drive from Kingston.
+You can also take the bus, the ViaRail Train, or fly into Ottawa if you are coming from farther away.

-Generally speaking, if you are exploring Ontario, it’s very car-friendly – which means that driving across great distances is usually the best way to get around.
+Generally speaking, if you are exploring Ontario, it’s very car-friendly – which means that driving long distances is usually the best way to get around.

-Having a rental car can be a huge benefit to seeing the most you can in such a vast province!
+Having a rental car can be a huge benefit because it allows you to see as much as you want in such a vast province!

 Getting Around Ottawa

 Once you are in Ottawa, getting around is relatively simple.
-The downtown area is kind of compact and full of top attractions so walking would be an easy way to get you from A to B.
+The downtown area is kind of compact and full of top attractions, so walking would be an easy way to get from A to B.

-It’s also pretty flat – with the Byward Market located more downhill from Parliament and the waterways requiring steps/pathways to get to.
+It’s also pretty flat, but some areas can be a bit hilly.
+Byward Market is located more downhill from Parliament and the Locks require sloped pathways or steps to get to.

 Where to Stay in Ottawa, Ontario